Exploring Generalization Psychology

 Initially, Little Albert enjoyed playing with the rat.
 Over time, John Watson would make a loud noise behind Little Albert’s head while he was playing with the rat, which might have startled the baby.
 After doing this repeatedly, the psychologist found evidence that suggested that Little Albert became scared of the white rat without the presence of the loud noise.

-This conditioned response extended to other items that resembled white rabbit.
+This conditioned response extended to other items that resembled the white rat.
 In additional trials, when the little boy was exposed to other stimuli, including a fur coat and a Santa Claus mask, he exhibited the same response.
 This suggests that the emotional response to the conditioned stimulus—the white rat—was generalized across similar items.
 Fear generalization did not occur with all objects, though.
 When shown a teddy bear, Little Albert did not respond with fear.
 This ability to distinguish between stimuli is called stimulus discrimination.

 The concepts of generalization and classical conditioning are relevant not only to the field of experimental psychology but also to numerous facets of everyday life.
 The findings of the Little Albert experiment have been applied to everything from classroom behavior to machine learning.
 Though it is a classic experiment that helped illustrate how stimulus generalization works, Watson’s study has been criticized for being unethical, and its findings have been questioned.

 Generalization helps us understand how humans can process large amounts of information taken in from widely varying stimuli.
 It allows us to respond correctly to stimuli we’ve never encountered or utilize a skill gained in one setting in a variety of other settings.
-For example, if you were rewarded for playing toys with a sibling, your prior experience may have led you to engage in this behavior at school or in other similar situations.
+For example, if you were rewarded for playing with a sibling, your prior experience may have led you to engage in this behavior at school or in other similar situations.

 This is not the only application of generalization, however.
 In other cases, generalization can evoke negative responses.
 For example, research shows that social anxiety is associated with overgeneralization.
 According to experts, individuals with social anxiety can, like most people, be conditioned to respond to a specific social stimulus with fear.
-However, they may apply their response to more types of stimuli than people without social anxiety.
+However, they may apply their conditioned response to more types of stimuli than people without social anxiety.

 What is discrimination?